CBPFGMS/cbpfgms.github.io/gmslpg/README.md

 # GMS Landing Page

 Data visualisation for the Grant Management System landing page.
-The datavis contains two grouped bar charts (contributions & allocations, partners & projects) and two line charts.
+The datavis contains two grouped bar charts (contributions & allocations, projects & partners) and two line charts.

 This chart is an SVG that stretches to the width of the containing element.
 Recommended size: 900px x 350px.